SpenceKonde/DxCore/megaavr/extras/Ref_PROGMEM.md

 Reading from PROGMEM_MAPPED is easy on the high page.
 You just read from it

 There's a problem on the low page though; namely, the address is given relative the start of the flash not to the start of the section.
 So if it starts at address 0x1000 it will be mapped to 0x9000.
-But the compiler still thinks it's address is 0x1000.
+But the compiler still thinks its address is 0x1000.

 There's a simple if rather ugly construction to fix it with minimal overhead though:
 ```c++